 Growing plants in your classroom is an easy way to bring nature into your class (and they are much easier to care for than a class pet).

-A simple plant will do the trick but if you want to up your game, getting a plant like a Venus flytrap allows students to discover how some plants have special needs.
+A simple plant will do the trick.
+Try a plant like a Venus flytrap.
+It allows students to discover how some plants have special needs.
 Feed it occasionally!

-Class plants are a great way to teach responsibility.
-Plant care makes a great classroom job.
-Students can figure out a schedule for watering, learn about the amount of water, determine light needs, learn about the soil needs, and even the temperature of where the plant will be kept.
+Students can figure out a schedule for watering, learn about the amount of water, determine light needs, learn about the soil needs, and the temperature.
 You can have students care for the plants in common areas of the school.
+Use these Plant Experiments to watch your plants grow.
+Caring for class plants can easily become a part of teaching about plant needs whether you teach Grade 1 in British Columbia, Grade 3 in Ontario or Grade 4 in Alberta.

 We have a set of Plant Observation activities you can do with the plants you grow.